-- Hypertonic Resuscitation for Blunt Trauma - Prehospital Airway Management & Treatment for Traumatic Brain Injury - National Variability in Prehospital Care following Injury - Immunomodulation of the Alveolar Macrophage - Management of Necrotizing Soft Tissue Infections - Rib Fracture Management
+- Hypertonic Resuscitation for Blunt Trauma - · Prehospital Airway Management & Treatment for Traumatic Brain Injury - · National Variability in Prehospital Care following Injury - · Immunomodulation of the Alveolar Macrophage - · Management of Necrotizing Soft Tissue Infections - Rib Fracture Management - · Crash Injury Research and Engineering Network (CIREN)

-American Association for the Surgery of Traum

-- John H. Davis Research Scholarship Awar - Peter C. Cannizaro Award 2004 ased on a strong interest in trauma and critical care, my research has focused on addressing important clinical questions regarding patient management, and elucidating the cellular biology of the systemic inflammatory response.
+- American Association for the Surgery of Trauma - Wyeth-Ayert Research Scholarship Award - John H. Davis Research Scholarship Awai - Brain Trauma Foundation Medic One Foundation National Institutes of Health National Highway Transportation and Safety Administration ased on a strong interest in trauma and critical care, my research has focused on injury prevention, important clinical questions regarding patient management, and elucidating the cellular biology of the systemic inflammatory response.
 My clinical research has focused on the prehospital care of patients following traumatic injury, including airway management and fluid resuscitation strategies.
 My laboratory efforts, in collaboration with Dr. Ronald V. Maier & Dr. Joseph Cuschieri, have focused on the immunomodulation of the alveolar macrophage, which plays a key role in the development of the acute respiratory distress syndrome (ARDS).
 In addition, a collaborative study with Dr. Avery Nathens seeks to explore the predictors of poor outcome following necrotizing soft tissue infection.
 Additional clinical trials address the pain management options for patients with rib fractures and the development of clinical care guidelines for these patients.
+To address the injury prevention site of the equation, I have recently become the local PI for the Crash Injury Research and Engineering Network (CIREN), which collects detailed data regarding the biomechanics of injury associated with motor vehicle crashes.
+These data will allow us to make recommendations regarding automobile design and crash test parameters that will translate into a reduction in occupant injury.